uwugrl/uwugrl/README.md

-## Hello, it is Emily.
+## Hello, it is Luna :3.

-Hi, I'm Emily!
+Hi, I'm Luna!
 I'm a trans catgirl who enjoys making a variety of content.
 I make a variety of projects including Akabot, a Discord bot of mine, Astolfo Forge Mod, which adds a bunch of femboys to Minecraft, or Astolfo is coming for you, which is a windows program where Astolfo comes to you to call you a great human being.
 Sometimes I also make YouTube videos with my projects, mods, successes, tutorials and other content.

 I have a [website with my projects](https://mldchan.dev/).
 Explore them by clicking `Projects` at the top and scrolling through the page.
 Explore my social accounts by clicking `Socials` on the top of the page.
 Explore slightly different pieces of work by clicking `Miscellaneous` on the top of the page.